 The Mars Reconnaissance Orbiter (MRO) is a multitasking, multipurpose mars orbiter.
 MRO was the first spacecraft designed from the ground up for aerobraking and was equipped with the most powerful camera ever flown on a planetary exploration mission.
 It was launched on 12 August, 2005 and arrived in March 2006.

-Mars Reconnaissance Orbiter used a new spacecraft design provided by Lockheed Martin Space Systems that was smarter, more reliable, more agile and more productive than any previous Mars orbiters.
+Mars Reconnaissance Orbiter used a new spacecraft design by Lockheed Martin Space Systems.
 The orbiter established the first installment of an “interplanetary Internet” for future spacecraft.
 It became the first link in a communications bridge back to Earth.

-The Mars Reconnaissance Orbiter mission is managed by Jet Propulsion Laboratory (JPL) and Lockheed Martin Space Systems is the prime contractor for the project.
-International Launch Services, a Lockheed Martin joint venture and Lockheed Martin Space Systems are providing launch services for the mission.
+The Mars Reconnaissance Orbiter mission is managed by Jet Propulsion Laboratory (JPL).
+Lockheed Martin Space Systems is the prime contractor for the project.
+Atlas V rocket was provided by International Launch Services, a Lockheed Martin joint venture and Lockheed Martin Space Systems for the mission.

 The aim of Mars Reconnaissance Orbiter mission is:

 - To photograph in detail the geology and structure of Planet Mars.
-The orbiter uses the most powerful camera ever flown on a planetary exploration mission.
-Its able to spot objects as small as a dinner plate, whereas on previous Mars orbiters the cameras could identify objects no smaller than a dinner table.
+The orbiter uses a powerful camera that is able to spot objects as small as a dinner plate.

 - To identify and characterize potential sites for future landers, rovers and mars sample return missions and to search for possible obstacles that could jeopardize the safety of future mars missions.

 - To study the present climate of Mars and its physical mechanisms of seasonal climate change.
 To study how dust and water are transported in the martian atmosphere and monitor weather.